th2-net/th2-conn-generic/conn-fix/README.md

 # Use tag DefaultApplVerID in Logon message or not
 useDefaultApplVerID: true

-# It is required param.
+# It is a required parameter.
 Socket port for connecting to a session.\nPositive integer
 socketConnectPort: 12345

 # Value of Username(553) tag used in Logon(A) message